 - If provided, use the hand sanitizer at the store's entrance.
 Wipe hands and the handle of the shopping cart.

 - Clean hands before sampling food.
-Either bring moist towelettes or carry a bottle of hand sanitizer to use before you taste.
+Either bring moist towelettes or carry a bottle of hand sanitizer to use before you taste any samples.

 - If you use reusable grocery bags, wash them often.